 - Moving into the rental without understanding the proration rules – The amount you can claim under the Section 121 exclusion is limited by the years the home served as a rental after 2008, which is considered nonqualified use.

 The common element in these situations is timing.
 Most tax strategies are only viable when they’re executed before a property is placed under contract, whether you’re listing with an agent or selling to cash home buyers in Tennessee or surrounding cities.
-Consulting with a tax advisor before you sell would probably be the most cost-effective way to protect against an unexpected five-figure taxable income.
+Consulting with a tax advisor before you sell would probably be the most cost-effective way to protect against an unexpected five-figure tax bill.

 FAQs